Lucas-Divok/CA14ers/README.md

 A data science project analyzing California's 15 highest peaks over 14,000 feet.
 Built with Python to explore elevation patterns, climbing difficulty, and route characteristics.

+This analysis focuses on the standard route to each summit - typically the easiest or most commonly used path.
+For example, Mount Whitney is analyzed via the Whitney Trail rather than technical routes like the Mountaineer's Route.
+Each peak is treated as an individual climb from trailhead to summit, even though some peaks can be combined into multi-peak trips.

 About the Dataset

 This project examines California's "14ers", 15 peaks exceeding 14,000 feet elevation.
 The dataset includes 15 peaks with 11 attributes each, sourced from Peakbagger/SummitPost/MountainProject